 A feminist recovery plan would centre the needs of the people most impacted by this crisis.

 Governments can use employment standards to help promote gender equality and fair work for all workers, and ensure that labour legislation respects, protects and promotes the right to organize and bargain collectively.

-The federal government must address the care crisis and the changing world of work by building and growing the care sector with good jobs that don’t rely on women’s unpaid work to carry this second shift.
+The federal government must address the care crisis and the changing world of work by building and growing the care sector with good jobs that don’t rely on women’s unpaid work to undertake this second shift.

-- Set standards in legislation to improve working conditions and address the challenges and needs of women workers, starting with, among others:
+2. Strengthen and expand employment and labour laws to improve working conditions and address the challenges and needs of women workers, starting with, among others:

 Women in Canada are done waiting for fair workplaces.
 It’s past time to level the playing field for working women.
+Add your voice now.